RyanBarclay/Redemption-snake/README.md

 ## Recap from 2019 BattleSnake:

-After the horrible performance of my last snake in 2019 I left embarrassed and let down.
+After the horrible performance of my last snake in 2019 I want to do much better next year.
 I learned that the majority of people used a BFS algorithm.
 This is far better at pathing than my model, but significantly slower.
 This year I want to either perfect my old strategy with the better pathing or develop an advanced deep neural net.
 This will entirely depend on if I can master google’s TensorFlow.

 ###### This is a simple snake that might actualy stand a chance versus: